t-kuester/pwdmgr/README.md

 All those attributes are just strings, even the `tags` and `last_changed` date.
 Some of those attributes may seem redundant; you do not have to use them all.
-In fact, it should be easy to add or remove attributes in the source code.
+If you prefer to use a different set of attributes, they are very easy to add or remove in the source code of the `pwdmgr_model.py` file.

 User Interface
 --------------